escidoc/escidoc-core-admin/doc/readme.txt

 		- see section 4.)
 Re-Index for Search
 	6.)
 Restart Systems

-A migration of a running eSciDoc and/or Fedora currently not supported.
+A migration of a running eSciDoc and/or Fedora is currently not supported.
-Furthermore is migration only supported between the last stable released and the new stable release.
+Furthermore migration is only supported between the last stable release and the new stable release.
 The migration between developer builds may work but will never be supported.
 If you migrate non supported versions you do it at your own risk and without any support.

-eSciDoc Core 1.0beta3 based on Fedora 3.0 beta1 and version 1.0beta4 make usage
+eSciDoc 1.0beta3 is based on Fedora 3.0 beta1 and eSciDoc 1.0beta4 makes usage
 of Fedora 3.0 (final release).